 We formulate, develop, manufacture and supply consumable products and equipment for use in the cutting and joining of steels, aluminum and other metals and metal alloys.
-Our fabrication technology products are principally marketed under the ESAB brand name, which we believe is a leading international welding company with roots dating back to the invention of the covered welding electrode.
-ESAB's comprehensive range of welding consumables includes electrodes, cored and solid wires and fluxes.
-ESAB's fabrication technology equipment ranges from portable units to large custom systems.
-Products are sold into a wide range of end markets, including wind power, shipbuilding, pipelines, mobile/off-highway equipment and mining.
+Our fabrication technology products are marketed under several brand names, most notably ESAB and Victor, which we believe are well known in the international cutting and welding industry.
+ESAB's comprehensive range of cutting and welding consumables includes electrodes, cored and solid wire and fluxes.
+ESAB's fabrication technology equipment ranges from portable welding machines to large customized cutting and automated welding systems.
+The Victor Acquisition complemented the geographic footprint of our fabrication technology segment and expanded our cutting equipment and consumables, gas control and specialty welding product lines.
+Products are sold into a wide range of end markets, including oil & gas, power generation, wind power, shipbuilding, pipelines, mobile/off-highway equipment and mining.